Rise-Vision/rise-data-image/README.md

 Then open http://127.0.0.1:8081/ in browser.

+Note: if EPERM errors happen install polymer-cli using the --unsafe-perm flag ( npm install -g polymer-cli --unsafe-perm ) and/or using sudo.

 ## Test instructions

-Run using the NPM flag:

 `
-polymer test --npm
+npm test
 `